rtaylor034/datapack-archive-finished/README.md

 Documentation for each function is contained within it's `run.mcfunction` file.

 This pack also includes a [text file](Packs/SlimeCore%20v1/DOCS.txt) with general documentation formatting standards of the time.<br>
-*NOTE: these are not complete nor are they up to date with my current standards.*
+*these are not complete nor are they up to date with my current standards.*

 *This was my personal core library that I would use as a dependency for essentially every pack I wrote after it (see the [unfinished datapack archive](https://github.com/rtaylor034/datapack-archive-unfinished)).*